-In this (updated February/March 2022) blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).
+In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

-The referral discount is $100 which is credited to you when you begin your monthly paid subscription after your initial free 30 days.
+The referral discount is $100 ($150 during end-of-year promotion) which is credited to you when you begin your monthly paid subscription after your initial free 30 days.
 If you find this review helpful and are interested in trying it out, scroll down to the referral discount code link I’ve provided.

 I’ve been using Simple Practice EHR for documentation and billing since October 2019.
-Previously, call the Professional Plan, I continue to use the Essential Plan which is now $69 per month.
+Previously, called the Professional Plan.
+I continue to use the Essential Plan which is now $69 per month.
 I’ve found my way through some of the non-intuitive processes which can be annoying at times, and overall I still appreciate what this platform has to offer.

 I highly recommend using an EHR over paper charts.
 Why stress out over not being caught up with notes or the quality of your notes when you can get it done more efficiently for less than (or equal to) the cost of one client session per month?
 With integrated billing and doing it myself, my expense for billing went from 9% of paid claims to .25cents per claim submitted using Simple Practice.